article / Military technology

 Scale contraction hits bottom: A historic low point unseen in a century.

-After the end of the Cold War, European navies generally entered a "downsizing" cycle, and the British Royal Navy was no exception.
+After the end of the Cold War, European navies generally entered a downsizing cycle, and the British Royal Navy was no exception.
 By 2025, the Royal Navy had declined to its lowest point in centuries.
-To increase revenue and reduce expenditure, and in the absence of new main warship replacements, a batch of equipment still possessing combat value was collectively decommissioned, further exacerbating the scale reduction: Of the two LPDs (Landing Platform Docks) with a combined full-load displacement of nearly 40,000 tons, one was sold to the Brazilian Navy at a low price of 20 million pounds, and the other was mothballed; After the decommissioning of two Type 23 frigates, the Royal Navy's frigate count was reduced to only 7, making the "core weakness" of its surface combat power increasingly apparent.
-After the end of the Cold War, European navies generally entered a "downsizing" cycle, and the British Royal Navy was no exception.
-By 2025, the Royal Navy had declined to its lowest point in centuries.
-To increase revenue and reduce expenditure, and in the absence of new main warship replacements, a batch of equipment still possessing combat value was collectively decommissioned, further exacerbating the scale reduction: Of the two LPDs (Landing Platform Docks) with a combined full-load displacement of nearly 40,000 tons, one was sold to the Brazilian Navy at a low price of 20 million pounds, and the other was mothballed; After the decommissioning of two Type 23 frigates, the Royal Navy's frigate count was reduced to only 7, making the "core weakness" of its surface combat power increasingly apparent.
+To increase revenue and reduce expenditure, and in the absence of new main warship replacements, a batch of equipment with remaining combat value was collectively decommissioned, further exacerbating the scale reduction: Among the two LPDs (Landing Platform Docks) with a combined full-load displacement of nearly 40,000 tons, one was sold to the Brazilian Navy at a low price of 20 million pounds, while the other was mothballed; After the decommissioning of two Type 23 frigates, the Royal Navy's frigate fleet was reduced to only 7 vessels, making the critical shortfall in its surface combat capabilities increasingly evident.

 Year-end Combat Vessel Formation: Leading in Tonnage but Structurally Imbalanced

-As of December 2025, the composition of the Royal Navy's active combat vessels exhibits the characteristic of "prominent strategic assets but weak conventional forces," specifically including: 2 aircraft carriers, 6 air defense destroyers, 7 frigates, 4 ballistic missile nuclear submarines, 6 nuclear attack submarines, along with several minesweepers and patrol vessels.
-The total tonnage of active combat vessels is approximately 385,000 tons, which, although slightly higher than the French Navy's 310,000 tons during the same period, is significantly hampered in its actual combat effectiveness due to insufficient numbers and readiness issues of conventional surface vessels.
-As of December 2025, the composition of the Royal Navy's active combat vessels exhibits the characteristic of "prominent strategic assets but weak conventional forces," specifically including: 2 aircraft carriers, 6 air defense destroyers, 7 frigates, 4 ballistic missile nuclear submarines, 6 nuclear attack submarines, along with several minesweepers and patrol vessels.
-The total tonnage of active combat vessels is approximately 385,000 tons, which, although slightly higher than the French Navy's 310,000 tons during the same period, is significantly hampered in its actual combat effectiveness due to insufficient numbers and readiness issues of conventional surface vessels.
+As of December 2025, the composition of the Royal Navy's active combat vessels exhibits a characteristic of prominent strategic assets alongside a relatively weak conventional force.
+Specifically, it includes: 2 aircraft carriers, 6 air-defense destroyers, 7 frigates, 4 ballistic missile nuclear submarines, 6 nuclear attack submarines, along with several mine countermeasures vessels and patrol ships.
+The total tonnage of active combat vessels is approximately 385,000 tons, which is slightly higher than the French Navy's 310,000 tons during the same period.
+However, the insufficient number and readiness issues of conventional surface combatants significantly diminish its actual operational effectiveness.

 Core Issue: Structural Imbalance and Severe Readiness Crisis

-The root cause of the Royal Navy's predicament lies in the structural bias in resource allocation: Similar to France, under constrained budgets, the UK prioritizes strategic assets such as aircraft carriers and nuclear submarines, significantly squeezing the development space for conventional surface vessels, resulting in a **distorted fleet structure characterized by "large ends and a thin middle."** More critically, the equipment readiness rate continues to decline, becoming a key bottleneck that restricts the release of combat power: The root cause of the Royal Navy's predicament lies in the structural bias in resource allocation: Similar to France, under constrained budgets, the UK prioritizes strategic assets such as aircraft carriers and nuclear submarines, significantly squeezing the development space for conventional surface vessels, resulting in a **distorted fleet structure characterized by "large ends and a thin middle."** More critically, the equipment readiness rate continues to decline, becoming a key bottleneck that restricts the release of combat power:
+The root of the Royal Navy's predicament lies in the structural bias in resource allocation: Similar to France, under limited budget constraints, the UK prioritizes strategic assets such as aircraft carriers and nuclear submarines, significantly squeezing the development space for conventional surface vessels, resulting in a **distorted fleet structure with large ends and a thin middle**.
+More critically, the equipment readiness rate continues to decline, becoming a key bottleneck restricting combat power projection:

 Weak industrial foundation: a vicious cycle of project delays and cost overruns.

 The decline of the shipbuilding industry is the underlying cause of the stagnation in the Royal Navy's development.
-Currently, only two companies in the UK, BAE Systems and Babcock, possess full shipbuilding capabilities, along with three barely operational shipyards.
-The highly monopolistic structure allows these companies to "hold the government hostage" in terms of pricing and delivery schedules, directly leading to severe delays in new vessel construction and uncontrollable costs: the first Type 26 frigate, HMS Glasgow, began construction in 2017 and is not expected to enter service until 2027; the sixth Astute-class nuclear submarine, HMS Agamemnon, took 13 years to build; the construction cycle for the new-generation Dreadnought-class ballistic missile submarines has been extended to 15 years.
-The delayed entry of new equipment further exacerbates the crisis of discontinuity between old and new systems.
-The decline of the shipbuilding industry is the underlying cause of the stagnation in the Royal Navy's development.
-Currently, only two companies in the UK, BAE Systems and Babcock, possess full shipbuilding capabilities, along with three barely operational shipyards.
-The highly monopolistic structure allows these companies to "hold the government hostage" in terms of pricing and delivery schedules, directly leading to severe delays in new vessel construction and uncontrollable costs: the first Type 26 frigate, HMS Glasgow, began construction in 2017 and is not expected to enter service until 2027; the sixth Astute-class nuclear submarine, HMS Agamemnon, took 13 years to build; the construction cycle for the new-generation Dreadnought-class ballistic missile submarines has been extended to 15 years.
-The delayed entry of new equipment further exacerbates the crisis of discontinuity between old and new systems.
+Currently, there are only two companies in the United Kingdom with full shipbuilding capabilities—BAE Systems and Babcock—along with three barely operational shipyards.
+The highly monopolistic structure enables these companies to exert pressure on the government regarding pricing and delivery schedules, directly resulting in severe delays in the construction of new vessels and uncontrollable costs: the first Type 26 frigate, HMS Glasgow, commenced construction in 2017 and is not expected to enter service until 2027; the construction of the sixth Astute-class nuclear submarine, HMS Agamemnon, took as long as 13 years; the construction period for the new Dreadnought-class strategic missile nuclear submarines has even extended to 15 years.
+The delayed commissioning of new equipment further exacerbates the crisis of the gap between old and new systems.

 II.
 Future Outlook: The Dawn of a Slow Recovery After Hitting Bottom